wiggle-bin/wiggle-bin/Build-Bin.md

 ![](Images/WiggleBinV001/SoilSensor/SoilSensorWaterproof_Tools.jpg)

 Print the bottle cap with a 3D printer.
-You can download the Fusion 360 and STL file in `Design/SoilSensorWaterProofCap`.
+You can download the 3D files in `Design/SoilSensorWaterProofCap`.

 ![](Images/WiggleBinV001/SoilSensor/SoilSensorWaterproof_3D_print.jpg)